LOGINMy world spun around me as my heart raced. She's gone.

 "Yeah, you say that until you see my house."

 I didn't even have the energy to insist he didn't need to.
-I didn't have the energy to even care how embarrassing my home was.
+I didn't have the energy even to care how embarrassing my home was.
 It's just whatever at this point.
 I just want to go to sleep.
 I stared blankly out the window, watching the rain as it slipped down the glass.
 I still couldn't believe she was gone.
-She was a lot of things, but at the end of the day, she was my mother, and I loved her.
+She was many things, but at the end of the day, she was my mother, and I loved her.
 I knew she loved me, even if she didn't show it or say it much the last couple of years.
 We only had each other...Now I had no one.

 "I'll go in and order," Niko told me, "I think soup would be best.
 Is there a certain one you prefer?"

-I looked up, "Why are we here?"
+I looked up and asked, "Why are we here?"

 "Umm, to get some food?"